bdhero/bdhero-fat/README.md

     Remuxing from M2TS to MKV is done with [mkvmerge][mkvmerge], part of the **outstanding** [MKVToolNix][mkvtoolnix] suite.

-*  **BDAutoMuxer**
+*  **BDHero**

-    BDAutoMuxer is developed and maintained by [Andy Dvorak][andydvorak] and [Chris Spencer][chrisspencer].
+    BDHero is developed and maintained by [Andy Dvorak][andydvorak] and [Chris Spencer][chrisspencer].

 # License

-BDAutoMuxer
+BDHero
 -----------

 ### Overview

-BDAutoMuxer is free, [Open Source software as defined by the Open Source Initiative][open-source-def].
-You may modify the program and distribute modified or verbatim copies of BDAutoMuxer without asking, provided that you make the source code available for others to view and modify as described by the GPL v3.0 (see below).
+BDHero is free, [Open Source software as defined by the Open Source Initiative][open-source-def].
+You may modify the program and distribute modified or verbatim copies of BDHero without asking, provided that you make the source code available for others to view and modify as described by the GPL v3.0 (see below).

 *   License: [GPL 3.0][gpl-3.0]
 *   Source code: [GitHub project][bdam-src]